akka/akka/docs/src/main/paradox/java/http/routing-dsl/directives/basic-directives/extractRequest.md

 ## Description

-Extracts the complete `HttpRequest` instance.
+Extracts the complete @unidoc[HttpRequest] instance.

 Use `extractRequest` to extract just the complete URI of the request.
 Usually there's little use of extracting the complete request because extracting of most of the aspects of HttpRequests is handled by specialized